-Tripura election results: BJP crosses halfway mark in early trends, big setback for Left-Congress
+Tripura election results: BJP's leads decline to 28 seats, Left ahead on 17, Tipra Motha on 13

-Tripura election results: The ruling BJP has crossed halfway mark in early trends, with leads on 35-plus seats while the Congress-Left alliance is struggling to touch double digits.
-Pradyot Deb Barma's Tipra Motha Party, which is contesting for the first time, is leading on five seats.
+Tripura election results: In a dramatic turnaround, the ruling BJP has fallen below the halfway mark and its lead has come down to 29 seats while the Congress-Left alliance is ahead on 16 seats.
+Pradyot Deb Barma's Tipra Motha Party, which is contesting for the first time, is leading on 13 seats.
 The counting of votes, which began at 8 am, is currently underway.
-The EC first took postal ballots for counting and then began counting of votes in EVMs.
+The BJP is leading in Western, South, and North Tripura Tipra Motha is ahead in the ST-dominated region, which has 20 seats.
+Of these, Tipra Motha is ahead on 11 seats.

 Tripura, Nagaland, Meghalaya Election Result 2023 Live Updates